codycarter1763/DIY-Boombox-and-Restoration/README.md

 Using a speaker designing software like WinISD, speakers and enclosures can be simulated to see how the system will perform under certain parameters.

 ## WinISD Simulation
-Using a GRS 8SW-4HE 8" High Excursion Subwoofer and a 0.71 ft^3 sized sealed enclosure, below is a graph that plots the Sound Pressure Level (SPL) over the frequency spectrum in decibels.
+Using a GRS 8SW-4HE 8" High Excursion Subwoofer and a 0.71 ft^3 sized sealed enclosure, below is a graph that plots the Sound Pressure Level (SPL) over the frequency spectrum in decibels with the enclosure parameter listed in the subwoofer datasheet.

 <img width="1088" height="561" alt="image" src="https://github.com/user-attachments/assets/3f63e68d-b891-4af9-9750-6f30de1388df" />

-Analyzing the graph,

 <img width="1172" height="226" alt="image" src="https://github.com/user-attachments/assets/50e95631-01a4-4416-b217-86a5d2532621" />

+Since this is a sealed box, analyzing the graph shows a smooth increase starting at 10 Hz and leveling off at 100 Hz.
+The effect of this is flat, predictible bass without the boomniness that comes from specific frequencies from ported speaker enclosures.
+This means the sealed enclosure size is perfect in getting the best performance.

 # Electronics